-Leaving from New Haven, Connecticut, the eastern arm of the Pilgrimage will begin near the Atlantic coast, journey through our nation’s oldest diocese, and cross the Appalachian Mountains.
+Leaving from New Haven, Connecticut, the eastern arm of the Pilgrimage began near the Atlantic coast, journeyed through our nation’s oldest diocese, and crossed the Appalachian Mountains.

-The Seton Route will be punctuated by many meaningful stops.
-Pilgrims will visit holy sites, embrace the sacraments daily, and publicly proclaim Christ’s Real Presence in the Eucharist as they accompany him on his way to the 10th National Eucharistic Congress.
-Make your plans now to meet up with this historic Pilgrimage!
+The Seton Route was punctuated by many meaningful stops.
+Pilgrims visited holy sites, embraced the sacraments daily, and publicly proclaimed Christ’s Real Presence in the Eucharist as they accompanied him on his way to the 10th National Eucharistic Congress.
+Tens of thousands of Catholics met up with us along the way.

 St. Elizabeth Ann Seton, pray for us!